Dr Manon Mathias

 Gut Health project

 I have completed the first study on the gut-mind connection in nineteenth-century French literature and medicine by looking at links between digestive health and the mind in novels, gastronomic writing and health manuals.
-Inspired by recent conversations with academics from a range of disciplines, I was PI on a Network Grant awarded by the RSE to fund the Scottish Gut Project.
-The project focuses on the links between gut disorders and mental health amongst Scottish patients and investigates problems of communication and language in explaining digestive diseases and their impact on wellbeing.
-My second monograph, Gut, Brain, and Environment in Nineteenth-Century French Literature and Medicine will be published by Routledge, April 2024.
+Inspired by conversations with academics from a range of disciplines, I was PI on a Network Grant awarded by the RSE to fund the Scottish Gut Project.
+The project focused on the links between gut disorders and mental health amongst Scottish patients and investigated problems of communication and language in explaining digestive diseases and their impact on wellbeing.
+My second monograph, Gut, Brain, and Environment in Nineteenth-Century French Literature and Medicine was published by Routledge, April 2024.
+The Scottish Gut Project culminated with an international Symposium in April 2023 and led to a Special issue on Modernity and the Gut which aims to better theorise the gut and its relationship to modernity, with an emphasis on how modernity affects the gut and is affected by it.

 As Co-Director of the Scottish Food and Drink Histories artslab theme, I produced a video in June 2022 available here on my research and its connections with the theme's catalyst.